huggingface/blog/mteb.md

 Now you can submit the results to the leaderboard by adding it to the metadata of the README.md of any model on the Hub.

-There is an automatic script for doing so [here](https://github.com/embeddings-benchmark/mteb/blob/main/scripts/mteb_meta.py) which we run like this:
+There is an automatic script for doing so [here](https://github.com/embeddings-benchmark/mteb/blob/main/scripts/mteb_meta.py) which you can run run like this:

 ```sh
 python mteb_meta.py results/average_word_embeddings_komninos